pyt3r/practice-package/docs/source/bond.rst

 Duration may be thought of as the weighted average number of years an investor must maintain a position in a bond until the present value of the bond's cash flows equals the amount paid for the bond.
+At a glance, the figure represents a bond's interest rate risk.
 The duration of a zero-coupon bond, for example, is equal to the bond's time to maturity.

 The Modified Duration is the first derivative of price with respect to yield; in essence, the linear estimate of the bond's percent change in price per percent change in interest rate.
+It can be computed as a function of Duration:

     .. jupyter-execute::